rakeshkolpepatil/Notes/C++_STL.md

 ```

 ### ⚠️ Tips:
-- No direct iteration is allowed.
+- `No direct iteration is allowed`.
 Use a loop that pops elements if needed.
 - Useful in **BFS algorithms**, **producer-consumer problems**, and **order processing**.
 - `front()` and `back()` are **unsafe** if the queue is empty — check `empty()` before using them.